Skip to Content

 • Emotional distress

-If a court finds that a defendant’s behavior is intentional or particularly egregious and outrageous, it may choose to award punitive damages to the plaintiff.
-The purpose of punitive damages is to “throw the book” at the defendant so as to deter people from committing similar acts in the future.
-Florida limits the amount of punitive damages awarded in personal injury cases to three times the amount of compensatory damages awarded or $500,000, whichever is greater.
+If a court finds that a defendant’s behavior is intentional or particularly egregious and outrageous, it may award punitive damages to the plaintiff.
+The purpose of punitive damages is to “throw the book” at the defendant to deter people from committing similar acts in the future.
+Florida limits the amount of punitive damages awarded in personal injury cases to three times the amount of compensatory damages awarded, or $500,000, whichever is greater.

 Call a Miami Spinal Cord Injury Lawyer